zuozhenggh/learning-library/data-management-library/odi/odi-web-adb/odi-web-adb-create-adw-database/odi-web-adb-create-adw-database.md

     - The password cannot contain the double quote (") character.
     - The password must be different from the last 4 passwords used.
     - The password must not be the same password that is set less than 24 hours ago.
-    - Re-enter the password to confirm it. **Make a note of this password** so that you can use it to log in later.
+    - Re-enter the password to confirm it. **Be sure to write down this password** so that you can specify it in the next lab where you create the ODI instance.

     ![](./images/create-administrator-credentials.jpg " ")
 8. Choose network access: